-In 2019, together with all the companies of Grupo Salinas, Grupo Elektra joined the United Nations Global Pact, which is the largest global initiative promoting corporate sustainability through the implementation of 10 principles that promote respect for the Human Rights, the establishment of decent labor practices, the environment and the rejection of corruption.
+In 2021, together with all the companies of Grupo Salinas, Grupo Elektra continued its commirment to the United Nations Global Pact, which is the largest global initiative promoting corporate sustainability through the implementation of 10 principles that promote respect for the Human Rights, the establishment of decent labor practices, the environment and the rejection of corruption.

-For the fifth consecutive year, Elektra and Banco Azteca received the distinction as Socially Responsible Companies (Empresa Socialmente Responsable "ESR" by its acronym in Spanish) for the Mexican Center for Philanthropy (Centro Mexicano para la Filantropía "CEMEFI" by its acronym in Spanish), while Italika was recognized with that same distinction for the seventh consecutive year.
+For the sixth consecutive year, Elektra and Banco Azteca received the distinction as Socially Responsible Companies (Empresa Socialmente Responsable "ESR" by its acronym in Spanish) for the Mexican Center for Philanthropy (Centro Mexicano para la Filantropía "CEMEFI" by its acronym in Spanish), while Italika was recognized with that same distinction for the eighth consecutive year.

-Elektra and Banco Azteca received the Great Place to Work certification from the Great Place to Work Institute in Mexico, Central America and the Caribbean, and together with Italika obtained the certification in the Mexican Standard Norm NMX-R-025-SCFI-2015 for Labor Equality and Non-Discrimination.
+As of April 29, 2022, the Board of Directors was restructured, considering in its integration two women as independent director, who represent 50% of the independent director.
+On the other hand, Elektra and Banco Azteca together with Italika manteined the certification in the Mexican Standard Norm NMX-R-025-SCFI-2015 for Labor Equality and Non-Discrimination.